 Ben: If you have general marketing questions or if you’d like to talk to me about this podcast, you can find my contact information in our show notes or you can tweet me @benjshap.

-Ben: If you’re interested in learning more about how you can use search data to boost your organic traffic, online visibility or to gain competitive insights, head over to searchmetrics.com/diagnostic for your complimentary advisory session with our digital strategies team.
+Ben: If you’re interested in learning more about how you can use search data to boost your organic traffic, online visibility or to gain competitive insights, head over to searchmetrics.com/request-free-consultation for your complimentary advisory session with our digital strategies team.

 Ben: If you like this podcast and you want to regular stream of SEO and content marketing insights in your podcast feed, hit the subscribe button in your podcast app and we will be back in your feed next week with more SEO predictions for 2019 and lastly, if you’ve enjoyed the show and you’re feeling generous, we’d be honored for you to leave us a review in the iTunes store or wherever you listen to your podcasts.

 Ben: Okay, that’s it for today but until next time remember, the answers are always in the data.